Student Academic Policies

 At any time after the awarding of a grade, for a course or an assignment in a course, a student may discuss the grade with her or his instructor and request that the instructor review the grade.
 If the instructor does review the grade he or she is, of course, free to change the grade or not as is appropriate.

 - If the student has not already done so, he or she discusses the contended grade fully with the course instructor (1).
 The student should prepare for this meeting by taking all relevant written work (test, reports, etc.) with him/her.
-If the issue is not resolved, and the student wishes to pursue the appeal, she or he should consult the RN-BSN Program Coordinator.
-The RN-BSN Program Coordinator will discuss the appeal with the course instructor, and will inform the student of the result of this discussion.
-(That result may be the instructors agreement to change the grade, her or his refusal to change the grade, or her or his agreement to discuss the case further with the student.)
-The RN-BSN Program Coordinator may require that the student put the appeal in written form before the Director of Undergraduate Program discusses it with the instructor.
+If the issue is not resolved, and the student wishes to pursue the appeal, she or he should consult the level Program Coordinator of the department (BSN, MSN, DNP, Ph.D.) housing the course in question.
+(This will normally be someone below the level of the Dean.)
+The Program Director will discuss the appeal with the course instructor, and will inform the student of the result of this discussion.
+(That result may be the instructor's agreement to change the grade, her or his refusal to change the grade, or her or his agreement to discuss the case further with the student.)
+The Program Coordinator may require that the student put the appeal in written form before the Program Coordinator discusses it with the instructor.

-- If the matter remains unresolved, the student may, with 10 working days of being notified of the result of the discussion between the Director of Undergraduate Program and the instructor, or within 10 working days of her or his last discussion with the instructor, submit a detailed written statement of the complaint to the Director of Undergraduate Program.
-The Director of Undergraduate Program will refer it to the Student Affairs Committee composed of at least three faculty members from The College of Nursing.
-This Committee will investigate the matter, meeting as it may deem necessary with the student, the instructor, and possibly others.
+- If the matter remains unresolved, the student may, with 10 working days of being notified of the result of the discussion between the Program Director and the instructor, or within 10 working days of her or his last discussion with the instructor, submit a detailed written statement of the complaint to the Program Director.
+The Program Director will refer it to the Student Affairs Committee composed of at least three faculty members from the College of Nursing.
+This Committee will investigate the matter, meeting, as it may deem necessary with the student, the instructor, and possibly others.
 Following its inquiries and deliberations, but prior to making its final recommendations, the Student Affairs Committee will submit a copy of its findings to the course instructor.
 If the course instructor elects to comment on the findings of the Committee, this must be done in writing within 7 working days.
-After further consideration, but within 30 working days after receiving the students statement, the Student Affairs Committee will submit its findings with its recommendations and reasons for those recommendations directly to the course instructor, with a copy to the Director of Undergraduate Program.
+After further consideration, but within 30 working days after receiving the student's statement, the Student Affairs Committee will submit its findings with its recommendations and reasons for those recommendations directly to the course instructor, with a copy to the Program Director.

-- If the Student Affairs Committee recommends that the grade be changed, the Director of Undergraduate Program will ask the instructor to implement the recommendation.
-If the instructor declines, the Director of Undergraduate Program will change the grade, notifying the instructor and the student of this action.
-Only the Director of Undergraduate Program, upon the written recommendation of the Student Affairs Committee, will effect a change in grade over the objection of the instructor who assigned the original grade.
+- If the Student Affairs Committee recommends that the grade be changed, the Program Director will ask the instructor to implement the recommendation.
+If the instructor declines, the Program Director will change the grade, notifying the instructor and the student of this action.
+Only the Program Director, upon the written recommendation of the Student Affairs Committee, will effect a change in grade over the objection of the instructor who assigned the original grade.

-- If the Student Affairs Committee recommends that the grade not be changed, the Director of Undergraduate Program will notify the student of this action.
-The student may then appeal to the Dean of The College of Nursing who will determine whether the above procedures have been properly observed.
-If the Dean determines that the procedures have not been appropriately followed, and that their not being followed may have substantively affected the outcome, the case will be returned to the Student Affairs Committee for review by the same, or, if the Dean so determines, by a different committee.
+- If the Student Affairs Committee recommends that the grade not be changed, the Program Director will notify the student of this action.
+The student may then appeal to the Dean of the College of Nursing who will determine whether the above procedures have been properly observed.
+If the Dean determines that the procedures have not been appropriately followed, and that their not being followed may have substantively affected the outcome, the case will be returned to the Student Affairs Committee for review by the same, or, if the Dean so determines, by a different committee..

-- If the instructor is deceased, cannot be located, or is otherwise unable or unwilling to reconsider the grade, the student should consult directly with the level Director of Undergraduate Program of The College of Nursing.
-The remaining procedures here specified will be followed except that the Director of Undergraduate Program and the Student Affairs Committee will not consult with the instructor if he or she is unavailable.
+- If the instructor is deceased, cannot be located, or is otherwise unable or unwilling to reconsider the grade, the student should consult directly with the level Program Director of the College of Nursing.
+The remaining procedures here specified will be followed except that the Program Director and the Student Affairs Committee will not consult with the instructor if he or she is unavailable.

-- Under current campus policy, transcript notation of DL automatically becomes an F after one regular semester.
-These changes, which the Registrar is mandated to make, are not considered grade changes and are consistent with this Grade Appeal Policy.
-Students may appeal these changes provided the appeal is initiated within 30 working days of the notification of the change.
+- Under current campus policy, transcript notation of "DL" a delayed grade automatically becomes an F after one regular semester.
+This change, which the Registrar is mandated to make, is not considered a grade change and is consistent with this Grade Appeal Policy.
+Students may appeal this change provided the appeal is initiated within 30 working days of the notification of the change.

 Grievance Concerning Discrimination